Is it safe to travel to Pakistan?

-Pakistan is one of those countries that sets off alarm bells in the minds of friends and family – you're going where?
-Their reaction is understandable, given the news coverage of Pakistan over the past 20 years, and there's no doubt that some areas just aren't worth the risk.
-That said, you can rest assured that Intrepid would not take you anywhere unless we were convinced it was safe and trust us, there's more – so much more – to Pakistan than the media would have you believe.
+Despite the upheaval and tumult Pakistan has experienced over the past decade or so, this fascinating country is now considered safe to travel to as long as you stick to the well-populated areas.
+While it can be one of those countries that set off alarm bells in the minds of friends and family – "sorry, you're going where?" – you can rest assured that Intrepid would not take you anywhere unless we were convinced it was safe and trust us, there's more (so much more) to Pakistan than the media would have you believe.

 Pakistan's relationship with India is notoriously prickly.
 The eastern border (India's western border) has been the subject of debate and violence since both countries gained their independence in 1947.
 The main point of contention is the mountainous Kashmir region to the east of Islamabad, and the Australian and UK governments advise against all travel into this area as well as all sections of the border.
 Intrepid does visit the border at Wahga, just outside of Lahore, but this crossing is further south and is relatively secure with an entertaining flag-lowering performance every day.
 Pakistan and Afghanistan also have issues with their border and Intrepid does not travel anywhere in the west of the country because of the poor security situation.